gatoslu/KMS-VL-ALL-CMD/README.md

 and MDL Community for feedback and bug reports.

 ## Changelog:

+###7.2RC2 [2018-08-20]
+- Use new SECO DLL (Thanks to @abbodi1406 )
+- Office 2010 on Windows 8.1 and later activation bug fixed (Thanks to @abbodi1406 )
+- Changes merged from @rpo
+- Bug reported by @Zopeman fixed
+- Minor changes

 ### 7.0RC2 [2018-06-07]
 - Debug log improvement (Thanks to @rpo and @abbodi1406 )
 - Use Symlinks instead of copying files into system32 directory (Thanks to @ch4os )